 Haringey Parks Service is committed to ensuring the availability of resources to all people.
 The completion of this form will help us to monitor the operation of our Equal Opportunities Policy.

 Please state your ethnic origin, or if you are answering on behalf of a group, please state the predominant ethnic composition of your group.

-Please tick: White ☐ British ☐ Irish ☐ Greek Cypriot ☐ Turkish Cypriot ☐ Kurdish ☐ Turkish ☐ Any other white, please write in Asian or Asian British Indian Pakistani Bangladeshi East African Asian Any other Asian background, please write in Mixed Mixed white and black Caribbean Mixed white and black African Mixed white and Asian Any other mixed background, please write in Black or Black British Caribbean African Any other black background, please write in Chinese or other ethnic group Chinese Any other ethnic group, please write in Please state your age group, or if you are answer group.
-Please tick: ing on behalf of a group, the predominant age of you ☐ 18-24 ☐ 25-34 ☐ 35-49 ☐ 5 Please state your gender, or if you are answe 0-64 \square 65-79 \square 80+ ring on behalf of a group, the predominant gender composition of your group.
-Please tick: ☐ Female ☐ Male ☐ Other Tenant's Signature : Plot No: Site:
+Please tick: White British Irish Greek Cypriot Turkish Cypriot Kurdish Turkish Any other white, please write in Asian or Asian British Indian Pakistani Bangladeshi East African Asian Any other Asian background, please write in Mixed Mixed white and black Caribbean Mixed white and black African Mixed white and Asian Any other mixed background, please write in Black or Black British Caribbean African Any other black background, please write in Chinese or other ethnic group Chinese Any other ethnic group, please write in Please state your age group, or if you are answering on behalf of a group, the predominant age of your group.
+Please tick: □ 18-24 □ 25-34 □ 35-49 □ 50-64 □ 65-79 □ 80+ Please state your gender, or if you are answering on behalf of a group, the predominant gender composition of your group.
+Please tick: □ Female □ Male Tenant's Signature : Date: Plot No: Site: